dymmond/edgy/docs/fields.md

 #### Field returning persistent, instance aware object

-For getting an immutable object attached to a Model instance, there are two ways
+For getting an immutable object attached to a Model instance, there are two ways:

 - Using Managers (by default they are instance aware)
 - Using fields with `__get__` and `to_model`.